 Where Do Weasels Live In The United States?

-In the United States we can find long-tailed weasels in Texas, Oklahoma, Kansas and New Mexico.
+We can find long-tailed weasels in Texas, Oklahoma, Kansas, and New Mexico in the United States.
 Short-tailed weasels live in northwestern and northeastern states and can also be found in Alaska.
 Short-tailed weasels also live in the area around the Great Lakes.
 The least weasel can be found in central and southern states.

 To survive, weasels need a good source of food, water, and shelter.
 If weasels can find these three things, then weasels can easily thrive.

 The usual habitats for weasels are woods, forests, grasslands, and moors.
 Their natural habitat is decreasing rapidly, so they are more often found nearer human settlements, causing damage to farmers.

 Numerous cases have been reported where weasels have killed hens on farms.
 The weasel population in the United States is stable, but increasing farmlands and decreasing prey could cause the population to reduce drastically.
 Areas where weasels live could potentially become places without a weasel population.